wavemaker/docs/website/blog/2021-08-23-Accessibility-in-WaveMaker.md

 * Modifying *hint* property with meaningful caption will add **aria-label** to make it accessible.

-There are other widgets which are taken care off to make them accessible easier and faster with "aria-labels" like, **Page layouts**, **Dialogs**, **Form Fields**, **Anchors** & **Live Forms**, etc.
+Other widgets are taken care of to make them accessible easier and faster with "aria-labels" like, **Page layouts**, **Dialogs**, **Form Fields**, **Anchors** and **Live Forms**, etc.

-### Good use of Headings
+### Good Use of Headings

-To make a good use of headings on a page, add CSS classname from the *Style properties tab*, for example .h1, .h2, .h3,  etc. On using any of the above heading classname an attribute **"aria-level"** will be assigned to the HTML Structure to make the Screen readers understand the text specificty while scanning a page.
-The heading caption can be copied to the *hint* property to make it ARIA accessible.
+To make good use of headings on a page, add CSS class name from the **Style** properties tab, for example .h1, .h2, .h3, etc. Using any of the above headings class name, an attribute **"area-level"** will be assigned to the HTML structure to make the screen readers understand the text specificity while scanning a page.
+You can copy the heading caption to the *hint* property to make it ARIA accessible.

 :::note